 If you’re thinking that you can just grow any vegetables (or flowers) that you want in the ground, you’re right.
 It’s true that you can absolutely grow delicious vegetables directly in the dirt of your backyard, but there are several benefits to building raised garden beds.

-Here are just a few reasons why it can be the perfect addition to your yard.
+Here are just a few reasons why they can be the perfect additions to your beautiful backyards.

 • Keep unwanted animals outAnimals like moles, gophers, and rabbits (as well as slugs and snails) are known to be major pests for a garden.
 Growing your vegetables and flowers in a raised bed will help your plants thrive by helping keep those pests out.